 Without the Project, the extent that mariculture activities will expand in the bay is unknown.
 However, it is expected that expansion would be less and therefore potential environmental effects would be less without the Project (although the Project effects are mitigated to less than significant under all alternatives).
 Hence, Alternative 3, the No Project Alternative, is considered the environmentally superior alternative.
-The Project, which would include subtidal and intertidal culture, would have the greatest potential for environmental impacts, because it would include all of the culture that would occur under both Alternatives 1 and 2.
-Alternative 1 (Subtidal Culture Only) would have some potential effects that would not occur under Alternative 2 (Intertidal Culture Only).
-These effects are primarily related to temporary disturbances during installation of piles.
-However, Alternative 1 would include a larger footprint than Alternative 2, and would result in more human activity and shellfish biomass in the bay.
-Hence, among the Project and Alternatives 1 and 2, Alternative 1 is considered the environmentally superior alternative.
+Of the other alternatives, Alternative 1 is the environmentally superior alternative because it has similar impacts as other alternatives but at a lower magnitude.

-Section 9.0 Findings
+Section 8.0 Findings